acgetchell/mundus-atrox/src/journals/second.md

 - *Klarg* took *Gundren* to *Cragmaw Castle*. *Yeemik* can lead the party there.

-At this point *Sildar* interrupts, saying he needs to get to *Phandalin* along with the supplies, because he needs to find out the whereabouts of his friend, *Iarno Glasstaff*, who went to *Phandalin* last summer to prepare the way.
+At this point *Sildar* interrupts, saying he needs to get to *Phandalin* along with the supplies, because he needs to find out the whereabouts of his friend, *Iarno Glasstaff*, who went to *Phandalin* last Summerday to prepare the way.
 He offers an additional 50 gold pieces for safe escort to *Phandalin*.

 The party agrees that they need to get *Sildar* and the wagon of supplies to *Phandalin*, and then find *Gundren*.